I love seeing how other people live, and it helps make me feel creative with my own dwelling space.

-The Heidelberg Project is a community organisation encouraging locals to use art and creativity to make beautiful installations in the streets of rundown suburbs in Detroit.
+The Heidelberg Project is a community organization encouraging locals to use art and creativity to make beautiful installations in the streets of rundown suburbs in Detroit.

 The Project has been running since 1986 and amazing houses and street decorations have been built out of upcycled materials.

-Previously, where modern ruins and abandoned houses stood in a two block area, there is now colour and interest.
+Previously, where modern ruins and abandoned houses stood in a two block area, there is now color and interest.